Glyphack/Glyphack/content/blog/huec/index.md

 So in order to turn on the alarm for the next day I have to do two things:

 - Change the active byte to `01`.
 - Update the timestamp to be the next day.
 The alarm timestamp contains date and time.
-Clock time is UTC and user time needs to be converted.
+Time stamp is in UTC.

 ### Timers